Senate leader, presidential candidate Bob Dole dies at 98

 Long gone from Kansas, Dole made his life in the capital, at the center of power and then in its shadow upon his retirement, living all the while at the storied Watergate complex.
 When he left politics and joined a law firm staffed by prominent Democrats, he joked that he brought his dog to work so he would have another Republican to talk to.

 He tried three times to become president.
-The last was in 1996, when he won the Republican nomination only to see President Bill Clinton re-elected.
+The last was in 1996, when he won the Republican nomination only to see President Bill Clinton reelected.
 He sought his party’s presidential nomination in 1980 and 1988 and was the 1976 GOP vice presidential candidate on the losing ticket with President Gerald Ford.

 Through all of that he carried the mark of war.
 Charging a German position in northern Italy in 1945, Dole was hit by a shell fragment that crushed two vertebrae and paralyzed his arms and legs.
 The young Army platoon leader spent three years recovering in a hospital and never regained use of his right hand.